Xywzel/FileServer/README.md

 - The rest API uses hyperlinked references, so other models are referenced by a link that fetches information about that model.
-- Currently there is no proper way to upload files, way to do it trough form was left unfinished and I did have time to find a way to do it trough the serialised API.
+- Currently there is no proper way to upload files, way to do it trough form was left unfinished and I did not have time to find a way to do it trough the serialised API, though it should be possible.
   Files can be added trough admin interface *admin/files/upload/add/*.
 - There is no consideration of security or privacy currently in the system as all information that is visible is so for all logged in users and can likely also be edited trough POSTs to the API.